pooja4034/pooja4034/README.md

 - 👋 Hi, I’m @pooja4034
-- I have done my BCA and I am currently pursuing MCA
+- I have done my BCA and Recently I have done my MCA

 <!---
 pooja4034/pooja4034 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.